-Some time ago I noticed new library in our code base - Random Beans which as the name suggest is tool developed to easily create random data and random objects for testing purposes.
-Unfortunately we used it in the wrong way.
-Here’s how we backed up from the the random test data to regain control over testing.
+Some time ago I noticed new library in our code base - Random Beans which as the name suggests is a tool developed to easily create random data and random objects for testing purposes.
+Unfortunately, we used it in the wrong way.
+Here’s how we backed up from the random test data to regain control over testing.

 Some time ago I’ve been trying to dynamically create spring beans.
 After fast stackoverflow check I decided to drop it and go with something else.
 Lately I’ve been trying to implement more complicated bean registration mechanism in which skipping dynamic bean creation wasn’t an option.
 Here’s how you can create spring beans “from code”.

-Working with a lot of data using plain JPA or hibernate or spring-data is possible, it does work and usually it doesn’t require a lot of extra codding.
+Working with a lot of data using plain JPA or hibernate or spring-data is possible, it does work and usually, it doesn’t require a lot of extra coding.
 Starting small is the fastest way of getting things done but you must be aware of few things that might shoot you in the foot.